Our Amazing Staff

 Executive Director

-He most recently served as the Executive Director of North Brevard Charities in Titusville, FL.
+Brian has three decades of nonprofit leadership experience.
+He has a passion for building great teams and leading them to advance meaningful causes.
 Over the years Brian has provided leadership to a number of organizations and causes.
-With The Arc Volusia he served Adults with Intellectual and Developmental Disabilities; with CECEF he helped to provide Christian leadership development in the countries of former communist Yugoslavia; and as an independent consultant he helped dozens of organizations tell their story and raise significant dollars for mission fulfillment.
+He has led organizations focused on affordable housing, serving Adults with Intellectual and Developmental Disabilities, and providing leadership development in the countries of former communist Yugoslavia.
+As an independent consultant he helped dozens of organizations tell their story and raise significant dollars for mission fulfillment.

 EDUCATION & CERTIFICATION